praekeltfoundation/contentrepo-base-flow/Assessments/assessments.md

 ```

+## Display Question & Validation

+1. Check if the current question is the last question
+   1. If yes record the results
+      * `assessment_end`, the assessment tag
+      * `assessment_score`, the final score of the assessment
+2. Get the question from the API response
+3. Replace any variables in the question that need to be replaced
+4. Display the question
+5. Validate the answer and / or explain the reason for the question
+6. Repeat until we reach the last question

 ```stack
 card CheckEnd when question_num == count(questions), then: End do
   # Because all of the guards for a card get evaluated at the same time, we have to first check if we